herrera-ignacio/tcp-ip/tcp-ip-overview/README.md

 The Internet Protocol Suite is usually called TCP/IP after two of its most prominent protocols, but there are other protocols as well.

+## Summary

+TCP/IP stack is a hierarchical model made up of interactive modules.
+Each module provides a specific function.
+TCP/IP is based on a five-layers model, which contains relatively independent protocols that can be "mixed and matched" depending on the needs of the system to provide whatever funciton is desired.

+TCP is hierarchical in the sense that each higher layer protocol is supported by one or more lower layer protocols.

 ## Five Layers

 TCP/IP _model_ is based on a __five-layer model for networking__.
 The stack is _open_, which means that there are no "secrets" as to how it works.
 Two compatible end-system applications can communicate regardless of their underlying architectures, although the connections between layers are not defined.